SentometricsResearch/sentometrics/docs/README.md

 summ2 <- corpus_summarize(corpus, by = "year", features = c("wsj", "wapo"))
 plots <- summ2[["plots"]]
-plots$doc_plot # yearly evolution of number of documents plots$feature_plot # yearly evolution of the presence of the "wsj" and "wapo" features plots$token_plot # yearly evolution of the token statistics (mean, min., max.)
+plots$doc_plot # yearly evolution of the number of documents plots$feature_plot # yearly evolution of the presence of the "wsj" and "wapo" features plots$token_plot # yearly evolution of the token statistics (mean, min., max.)
 ```